dieptran/boot-microservices-demo/README.md

-# Boot-microservices-demo
+# SIMPLE ECOMMERCE APPLICATION
-This page aims to provide an **overal technical design** for a basic E-COMMERCE web application by using Java and Microservices.
+This page aims to provide an **overall technical design** for a basic E-COMMERCE web application by using Java and Microservices.
-Also, provide a sample code of **services inter-communication**
+Also, provide a sample code of **inter-services communication**

-# Software Specification
+# Software Requirements
 This eCommerce web app should be used by **2 actors** (Customers & Administrator) and have some significant requirements

 ### Functional Requirements